speedata/publisher/doc/manual/doc/description-en/commandline.md

 Running the speedata publisher on the command line
 ==================================================

-    sp --help
+    $ sp --help
     Usage: [parameter] command
     -h, --help                   Show this help
         --autoopen               Open the PDF file (MacOS X and Linux only) --data=NAME              Name of the XML data file.
 Defaults to 'data.xml'.
-Use '-' for STDIN
+Use '-' for STDIN --dummy                  Don't read a data file, use '<data />' as input -c, --config=NAME            Read the config file with the given NAME.
+Default: 'publisher.cfg' --[no-]cutmarks          Display cutmarks in the document
-        --dummy                  Don't read a data file, use '<data />' as input -x, --extra-dir=DIR          Additional directory for file search --filter=FILTER          Run XPROC filter before publishing starts --grid                   Display background grid.
+    -x, --extra-dir=DIR          Additional directory for file search --filter=FILTER          Run XPROC filter before publishing starts --grid                   Display background grid.
 Disable with --no-grid